nmeylan/RORganize/README.md

 # Support

-If you find bugs or want a feature to be add please write an [issue](https://github.com/nmeylan/RORganize/issues/new).
+If you find bugs or want a feature to be added please write an [issue](https://github.com/nmeylan/RORganize/issues/new).

 #Licence
 RORganize is released under the [MIT License](http://www.opensource.org/licenses/MIT).